-A certificate may be revoked upon reasonable proof of the following:
+The IPC may be revoked upon reasonable proof of the following:

-- 1. Expulsion from APA or CPA; - 2.
-A sanction issued by an ethics committee or any other entity within APA or CPA; OR - 3.
+- 1. Expulsion from APA or CPA. - 2.
+A sanction issued by an ethics committee or any other entity within APA or CPA. - 3.
 Voluntary resignation from an organization listed above when such resignation is made to avoid sanctions.

-O. Procedures for Infractions
+N. Procedures for Infractions

-Complaints against psychologists who are providing temporary face-to-face, in-person psychological services under the authority of PSYPACT shall be conducted as specified by the PSYPACT Commission.
+Investigation of complaints against psychologists, who are providing temporary face-to-face, in-person psychological services under the authority of PSYPACT, shall be conducted as specified by the PSYPACT Commission.